 The Doctor conducting the Independent Medical Examination may also observe you entering the building and note in their report that you did not appear to be in any pain then and walked normally but complained of pain when you were in his presence.
 This leaves you exposed to the claim of exaggeration.

 4. Don’t talk about your injury claim – assume that ‘walls have ears’.
+There is every chance a private investigator will be watching you as soon as you leave your home and follow you to your appointment.
 Do not discuss your claim or your injuries with anyone in the waiting rooms – or even in the lift when you arrive or leave, in case you are overheard by a private investigator who then attends court and misrepresents what you said or what you meant to say.
+Spy cameras exist in the form of pens, keychains, spectacles and other clever devices which can go easily undetected.
+Be aware that you may be recorded in public places without your knowledge.

 5. Understand and expect that the doctor may have a bias against injured claimants.
 It is a fact that insurers tend to send injury victims to doctors or provide you with a panel of doctors within which to choose from, who are generally recognised within the legal system has being ‘pro defendant’, or moderate – but never ‘pro plaintiff’.